 Especially people who have cats.

 They throw rocks at cats.
 They shoot cats.
-They set traps for cats.
+Or they set traps for cats.

 Then the cat doesn’t come home.